Prayer for National Adoption Month

 Maya Angelou

-As an Adoption Consultant with Christian Adoption Consultants, pointing families to helpful resources is a passion of mine.
+As an Adoption Consultant, pointing families to helpful resources is a passion of mine.
 Whatever color your family is or will become, diversifying your child's library is extremely valuable!
 This Black History Month, I'm thrilled to share with you 9 wonderful children's books written by black authors.
 Though this list is certainly not exhaustive, the treasure of children's literature written by black authors is abounding.
 I hope this short list helps point you to a few great books to make your own family library more richly reflective of the beauty and strength found in diversity.

 1. "Love Gave" by Quina Aragon